Impact of $J/\psi$ pair production at the LHC and predictions in nonrelativistic QCD

-By integrating out the total cross section in different regions of $J/\psi$ pair invariant mass, we can obtain the invariant mass distribution at CMS, which is shown in Fig.~\ref{MassCMS}.
-We see that the NLO result can well describe the first two bins, but it begins to decrease rapidly from the third bin, indicating that the NLO behavior is very different from the CMS data: the latter is almost flat at large invariant mass, and larger than the NLO result by, surprisingly, several orders of magnitude.
-In fact, when $M_{J/\psi J/\psi}> 22~\mathrm{GeV}$, the NLO prediction is less than CMS data by almost two orders of magnitude, and when $M_{J/\psi J/\psi}>35~\mathrm{GeV}$, the discrepancy raises to almost four orders of magnitude.
+The invariant mass distribution at CMS is shown in Fig.~\ref{MassCMS}.
+We see that the NLO result can well describe the first two bins, but it decreases too fast beginning from the third bin.
+This indicates that the behavior at NLO is very different from the CMS data: the latter is almost flat at large invariant mass, and larger than the NLO result by several orders of magnitude.
+In fact, when $22~\mathrm{GeV}< M_{J/\psi J/\psi}< 35~\mathrm{GeV}$, the NLO prediction is less than CMS data by almost two orders of magnitude, and when $35 ~\mathrm{GeV}< M_{J/\psi J/\psi}<80~\mathrm{GeV}$, the discrepancy raises to almost four orders of magnitude.

 Intuitively, by examining the discrepancy in the $J/\psi$ pair mass distribution, a large angle $J/\psi$ pair production process is apparently needed.
-We then evaluate the quark and gluon fragmentation processes including all relevant channels.
-The total contribution of all fragmentation channels is shown in Fig.~\ref{MassCMS}.
-Unfortunately, the fragmentation processes contribute little to the $J/\psi$ pair production, thus the discrepancy between NLO result and CMS data can not be resolved by these processes, either.
+The quark and gluon fragmentation processes shown in Fig.1(h) and Fig.1(i) are typically among the large angle processes.
+We then evaluate these fragmentation contributions, including all relevant color-singlet and color-octet channels (Fig.1(f) and Fig.1(g) are neglected because they are not large angle scattering processes and contribute little to the large invariant mass distribution).
+The total contribution of all concerned fragmentation channels is shown in Fig.~\ref{MassCMS}.
+Unfortunately, the fragmentation contributions are found to be negligible to the $J/\psi$ pair production, thus the discrepancy between NLO result and CMS data can not be resolved by these processes.

 We also consider other possible sources for the discrepancy, e.g., the $Z^0$ boson decays to a $J/\psi$ pair: $Z^0\rightarrow 2J/\psi+X$.
-Under the CMS condition, the total cross section of this process is : $\sigma=2.5\times10^{-4}~\mathrm{nb}$.
-Its contributions to each bin of the $J/\psi$ pair transverse momentum distribution and invariant mass distribution, are of negligibly small values.
-So it is clear that with other possible processes contributing to the large angle production of the $J/\psi$ pair, the big gap between theoretical predictions and CMS data still remains.
+Under the CMS condition, the total cross section of this process is $\sigma=2.5\times10^{-4}~\mathrm{nb}$.
+Its contribution to each bin of the $J/\psi$ pair transverse momentum distribution or invariant mass distribution is negligibly small.
+So the big gap between NLO predictions and CMS data still remains.

-The discrepancies of total cross section, $p_{T J/\psi J/\psi}$ distribution, and invariant mass distribution between the NLO results and the CMS data, are attributed to the fact that at large $p_T$ the NLO results demonstrate a $p_T^{-6}$ behavior, while the CMS data behaves much flatter.
-Other possible processes including fragmentation and $Z^0$ decays cannot provide a sizable contribution to the large angle production of the $J/\psi$ pair.